Why Am I So Hungry All The Time?

 Am I Really Hungry?

 If you’re reading this, chances are you aren’t starving.
 We are lucky enough to live in a part of the world where we have access to as much quality food as we need.
-Your body will be just fine if you don’t feed it at it’s beckon call.
+Your body will be just fine if you don’t feed it at its beck and call.

 Our bodies are highly intelligent and complex but they don’t always know exactly what’s best for us, so next time you find yourself “starving” when you recently ate a meal, it’s time to look a little further.
 In addition to feeling hungry, sometimes our brains come in with an appetite and ask for things we really don’t need.
 Say hello to cravings!